bernardmaltais/GC-Quickstarts-Foundation/README.md

 .\masterdeploy.ps1
 ```

+This will take about 5 minutes.
 Once deployed you will obtain the URL that you can use to connect and view the demo page.
 It should look like:

 ```text
 There was no deployment errors detected.
 All look good.